kambi-ng/ks-yaml/Specification.md

 #### Object Value

 Object value must be surrounded by curly brackets `{}`.
-Multiple values in an object shall be sepparated by commas `,`.
+Multiple key-value-pair in an object must be sepparated by commas `,`.
+The last key-value-pair in an object must not have any trailing comma `,`.

 #### String Value